Gjeffroy/-langchain-chat-with-your-data/README.md

 - **Course Notes:** Access supplementary materials and detailed explanations to complement your learning journey.

 ## Instructor Acknowledgement

-Thanks to [Harrison Chase], cofounder and CEO of LangChain for offering this course
+Thanks to Harrison Chase, cofounder and CEO of LangChain for offering this course!
 ---

 Feel free to dive into the notebooks and notes to enhance your understanding of LangChain concepts! 📚💻